What we’re looking for

 You must have, or be expecting to obtain, at least a 2.1 degree at Undergraduate level from a UK university, or overseas equivalent from a top-performing University

-A first or high 2.1 achieved in a relevant subject at Undergraduate level
+A first or 2.1 achieved in a relevant subject at Undergraduate level

-We do not require a GMAT or GRE score but a well-balanced score (700+) may strengthen your application.
+- We do not require a GMAT or GRE score but a well-balanced score (700+) may strengthen your application.
 On the GMAT Focus Edition this equates to a score of 645 or in the 86th percentile.

 English language requirements

 If English is not your first language, you must meet a minimum overall standard in a recognised test of English, examples are shown below.
 You must show a good balance across all sections of the test and it must have been taken within two years of starting the course.
 We will require your certificates as evidence.

 All four languages elements have to be scored 6.0+, with maximum of two language components at lowest level 6.0 or 6.5.
 Applicant must be a resident of a country in which the test is offered, more information available here.

 2 x 170, 2 x 190